wp-plugins/advanced-tinymce-configuration/readme.txt

 This plugin is intended for more advanced users that would like to change the default TinyMCE configuration in WordPress.
 It makes it easy to add, remove and change all TinyMCE settings.

 == Changelog ==

+= 1.2 =
+Added warning to check and update the TinyMCE settings after updating to WordPress 3.9/TinyMCE 4.0.

+= 1.1 =
+Minor cleanup, updated the help links, refreshed some of the JS and CSS on the settings screen.

 = 1.0 =
 Initial release.